Koverse/documentation/kc-docs/connectionsThirdDraft.rst

 Search
 ------
-The search page allows you to search for entities based on chosen criteria.
+The search page allows you to search for entities based on chosen criteria or filters.

 Search criteria can include: